 Machine learning is the science of getting computers to act without being explicitly programmed.
-This course is designed to give the student a thorough grounding in the methodologies, technologies, mathematics and algorithms
+This course is designed to give the student a thorough grounding in the methodologies, technologies, mathematics and algorithms currently needed by data science professionals to build data products using machine learning.
+Pre-requisite: DSC 306.
+Spring

+DIGITAL DESIGN

-DIGITAL DESIGN DEPARTMENT OF COMMUNICATION RICHARD L. KRAUSE, M.A., M.S.J., CHAIR
+DEPARTMENT OF COMMUNICATION

+RICHARD L. KRAUSE, M.A., M.S.J., CHAIR